souliss/souliss.github.io/README.md

 * Small image (teaser) in the post list
 * Description

-Blog post are allowed only in English language.
+Blog post are allowed only in English language, the Syntax is [Markdown](https://guides.github.com/features/mastering-markdown/) as per standard wiki pages.

 If you are adding images directly in the repository, use a subfolder with as yyyy-mm.